 What Does a CVS Cashier Do?

-CVS cashiers perform tasks such as ringing up purchases, processing payments, resolving customer issues, and answering questions about products, policies, and services for the pharmacy chain.
+The CVS cashier job description involves performing tasks such as ringing up purchases, processing payments, resolving customer issues, and answering questions about products, policies, and services for the pharmacy chain.

 The CVS cashier ensures that the store is kept neat and tidy.